PRACTICE AREAS

 University of Richmond (B.A.
 1999)

 Since joining Nichols Zauzig in 2004, Partner Melissa G. Ray has tirelessly given a voice to injured families, adults, and children.
 She has represented patients not only all over Virginia, but also in Washington.
 DC, North Carolina, Wisconsin, New Jersey, Kentucky and Tennessee.
-Her record of success has won her respect and gratitude from both clients and the legal community; Super Lawyer Magazine named her a Virginia “Rising Star,” a distinction only given to the top 2.5% of attorneys in Virginia, in 2008, 2011, and 2012.
-While Melissa takes great pride in representing each of their clients, she finds it particularly rewarding to work on behalf of children suffering from birth injuries.

-“I want to give a voice to those children who otherwise wouldn’t be heard.
-A child suffering from a birth injury never just gets to be a kid – throughout their life they have to work to find ways to compensate for their injury.”
-Extending her commitment to children far beyond her legal work, she volunteers every year for National Young Readers Week, an annual event that brings local business leaders into area classrooms to read favorite books to students.
+Extending her commitment to children far beyond her legal work, Melissa volunteers every year for National Young Readers Week, an annual event that brings local business leaders into area classrooms to read favorite books to students.
 Melissa also volunteers at The Reading Connection in Arlington, Virginia, where she reads books to children at a shelter for homeless families and victims of domestic violence.

 Together with her partner, Melissa has been recognized in Virginia Lawyers Weekly consistently for million-dollar settlements as well as for some of the largest verdicts in Virginia in medical malpractice.